officelifehq/docs/docs/documentation/installation.md

 Setting up a queue is a very good way to improve performances on OfficeLife.

 There are 2 steps to follow:
-- Setup a [queue worker](https://laravel.com/docs/8.x/queues#running-the-queue-worker), using a specific docker container, or tools like supervisor.
+1. Setup a [queue worker](https://laravel.com/docs/8.x/queues#running-the-queue-worker), using a specific docker container, or tools like supervisor.
 The command to run is:
-    ```
+    ```sh
     php artisan queue:work --sleep=1 --timeout=0 --tries=3 --queue=default,low
     ```

-- Defines `QUEUE_CONNECTION` variable to use a non-sync queue.
+2. Defines `QUEUE_CONNECTION` variable to use a non-sync queue.
 See [Queue connection](#queue-connection) section.

 ## Setup OfficeLife for development purposes